nest/nest-simulator/doc/userdoc/release_notes/v3.2/index.rst

 If you transition from a version earlier than 3.1, please see our selection of earlier :doc:`transition guides <release_notes/index>`.

-.. contents:: On this page you'll find
-   :local:
-   :depth: 1

 ConnPlotter
 ~~~~~~~~~~~
 All files related to ConnPlotter have been removed from NEST 3.2 and
 moved to a separate repository `connplotter <https://github.com/nest
 /connplotter> _`.